Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Other projects

-Reaper for Radio — A free video tutorial series teaching beginning to advanced topics related to editing podcasts and radio programs in the audio editing software Reaper.
-I also maintain Reaper Tips for Podcasters, a free doc with lots of advice related to the Reaper DAW.
+Reaper for Radio — A free video tutorial series teaching topics related to editing podcasts and radio in the audio editing software Reaper.
+I also maintain Reaper Tips for Podcasters

-Hypothetical Inspiration — A twitterbot I wrote in 2019 that spouts out inspirational nonsense.
-Occasionally profound.
-Subject of this episode of Here Be Monsters
+Hypothetical Inspiration — A twitterbot I wrote in 2019 that spouted inspirational nonsense.
+See HBM146: Theodora

 Dream Tapes Project — A project I coordinate where people mail tape recorders around the world and record their dreams.
 Subject of this episode of Here Be Monsters.
 Currently on hiatus.